learn-tdd-in/learntdd.in/react-native/index.md

 });
 ```

-This component test uses `react-native-testing-library`. it has a different API from Detox's, but we're doing something very similar to what the end-to-end test is doing.
-We've taken the scenario that caused the end-to-end error and reproduced it at the component level: when a user enters text and taps the send button, the text field should be cleared.
+This component test uses `react-native-testing-library`.
+It has a different API from Detox's, but we're doing something very similar to what the end-to-end test is doing. **We've taken the scenario that caused the end-to-end error and reproduced it at the component level:** when a user enters text and taps the send button, the text field should be cleared.
 Note that we have only specified enough of a component test to reproduce the current end-to-end error.

 Run `yarn test` to see the component test fail: